-There are many great shows and street-level surprises spread out all over the fairgrounds for you to see!
-Laugh with Hilby the German Juggle Boy, dance to Bandaloni the One Man Band or thrill to the wonders of Circus Hollywood.
-You can also watch sea lions do amazing tricks, get up-close to some wild birds of prey, or squeal with delight watching the Hollywood Racing Pigs!
+There are many great shows and surprises spread out all over the fairgrounds for you to see!
+Marvel at the sculpture made from over 150 tons of sand, laugh with Hilby the German Juggle Boy, or thrill to the wonders of Circus Hollywood.
+You can also watch the miracle of life at the Dairy Cow Live Birthing Center, get up-close to some wild birds of prey, or squeal with delight watching the Hollywood Racing Pigs!
 Check out all the details below.

 Most of the attractions & experiences provided below are listed in alphabetical order for your sorting convenience.